Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Acknowledgments

-\paragraph{Acknowledgements.} This work was supported by FCT through the ThreatAdapt (FCT-FNR/0002/2018) and SMaRtChain (2022.08431.PTDC) projects, and the LASIGE Research Unit (UIDB/00408/2020 and UIDP/00408/2020).
-Further, this work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) grant number 446811880 (BFT2Chain).
+We thank the anonymous Middleware reviews and our shepherd, Mohammad Sadoghi, for their insightful comments.
+This work was supported by FCT through the ThreatAdapt (FCT-FNR/0002/2018) and \href{https://doi.org/10.54499/2022.08431.PTDC}{SMaRtChain (2022.
+08431.PTDC)} projects, and the \href{https://doi.org/10.54499/UIDB/00408/2020}{LASIGE Research Unit (UIDB/00408/2020} and \href{https://doi.org/10.54499/UIDP/00408/2020}{UIDP/00408/2020)}.
+It has also been funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) grant number 446811880 (BFT2Chain).